kenkwma/Data-Analysis_samples/README.md

 # Data-analysis_working-samples

 This repository contains some of my hand-on projects on data analysis.
-The goal is to familarize myself with the standard Python libraries in data science and machine learning, such as pandas, seaborn, numpy, and matplotlib.
-Meanwhile, it is a good exercise to get used to data preparation, data cleaning, and data engineering.
+Using standard Python libraries for data science, such as pandas, seaborn, numpy, and matplotlib. <br>
+Techniques involved: data cleaning, data analysis, data visualization, and of course Python programming.

-**1. Simple analysis for data scientists salaries - 2023 data set** The data set was obtained from Kaggle: https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023. <br>
+**1. Data scientists salaries - The 2023 data set**
+The data set was obtained from Kaggle: https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023. <br>

-Skill set: pandas, seaborn, data preparation, data analysis, data visualization
+**2. Air quality index (AQI)**
+The data set was obtained from Kaggle: https://www.kaggle.com/datasets/willianoliveiragibin/countries-poluation.